Fisheries and Oceans Canada Values and Ethics Code

 Public servants shall uphold the Canadian Parliamentary democracy and its institutions by:

-At Fisheries and Oceans Canada Respect for Democracy also means:
+At DFO and Coast Guard, Respect for Democracy also means:

 Treating all people with respect, dignity and fairness is fundamental to our relationship with the Canadian public and colleagues, and it contributes to a safe and healthy work environment that promotes engagement, openness and transparency.
 The diversity of people and the ideas they generate are the source of our innovation.